 Using Access Manager

 This guide walks you through how to use the Access Manager plugin in your application.
-It covers setup, configuration, and how the Auth and Identity plugins work together to handle authentication and identity management.
+It covers setup, configuration, and how the Auth and Identity serivces work together to handle authentication and identity management.

-Typical Usage
+Typical usage

-Access Manager is built to make authentication straightforward — whether you’re managing real people or system-to-system integrations.
+Access Manager is built to make authentication straightforward, whether you’re managing real people or system-to-system integrations.
 Here’s how it typically fits into your workflow.

-Human Access
+Human access

 When you’re creating the credentials for a person, you’ll usually follow these steps: